ymaan4/RFIClean/README.md

-# rfiClean
+# RFIClean
 #### Mitigation of periodic and spiky RFI from filterbank data.

-rfiClean was primarily designed to efficiently search and mitigate periodic RFI from GMRT time-domain data.
-Over the time, rfiClean has evolved to mitigate any spiky (in time or frequency) RFI as well, and from any SIGPROC filterbank format data file.
-It is written primarily in C. For handling the filterbank format I/O, rfiClean uses several modules from Duncan Lorimer's SIGPROC (https://sourceforge.net/p/sigproc/wiki/Home/; thank you Dunc) which are included here in the src/ext/ folder (some of these codes are also modified suitably).
+RFIClean was primarily designed to efficiently search and mitigate periodic RFI from GMRT time-domain data.
+Over the time, RFIClean has evolved to mitigate any spiky (in time or frequency) RFI as well, and from any SIGPROC filterbank format data file.
+It is written primarily in C. For handling the filterbank format I/O, RFIClean uses several modules from Duncan Lorimer's SIGPROC (https://sourceforge.net/p/sigproc/wiki/Home/; thank you Dunc) which are included here in the src/ext/ folder (some of these codes are also modified suitably).